Record-level permissions

 **Understanding Rule Logic**:

-• Users get access to records that match ANY of their role's rules
+* Users get access to records that match ALL of their role's rules

 **Remember**: Record-level permissions provide the foundation of secure access control.
 Combine them with [field-level permissions](https://guides.noloco.io/users-and-permissions/user-roles-and-permissions/field-level-permissions) for comprehensive data security.